Pennsylvania High School Speech League: P.H.S.S.L. Events

-PHSSL features many events, most of which are qualified for at district tournaments, but several are coach given bids.
+PHSSL features many events, most of which are qualified for at district tournaments, but which can also be qualified for using the bid system.

 A list of events from the PHSSL Website:

 Drama: Competition in drama is held at the regional and state levels.
 A school performs a one-act play or cutting of a longer work with more than two characters.
 Two schools advance from each region to the state finals.
 Competitions are held during the first semester.

 Policy Debate: A clash of two, two-person teams, one affirmative and one negative, on the annual national policy resolution.
 The affirmative presents a case for change in the present system.
 The negative supports the present system or a counter-proposal for change.

 Public Forum Debate: A clash of two 2-person teams, one pro and one con on a contemporary resolution.
 National topics change every month.

 Lincoln-Douglas Debate: A clash of two debaters, one affirmative and one negative, on a values topic.

 Parliamentary Debate: A clash of two 3-person teams, one for the resolution and one against the resolution.
 Rounds can be either on a prepared topic or an impromptu topic chosen 30 minutes before the start of the round.
 Topics are chosen by the Executive Board for the District and State Tournaments.

 Oral Interpretation of Poetry: A contestant interprets with script in hand one or more poems.
 Time limit: 10 minutes.

 Oral Interpretation of Prose: A contestant interprets with script in hand a cutting from a short story or novel.
 Time limit: 10 minutes.